tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Select the `convertErrAmount` test on the "Test events" dropdown list, and click the "Test" button.

-Explain to students that the test ran successfully again; however, now Lambda responds with an `ElicitSlot` type of dialogue where the message defined on the Lambda can be read.
+Explain to students that the test ran successfully again.
+However, now Lambda responds with an `ElicitSlot` type of dialogue where the message defined on the Lambda can be read.
 This test event is validating that the code catches the incorrect value at the Lambda, and the appropriate new data elicitation is sent to the user via Amazon Lex.

 ![Running the convertErrAmount test event](Images/lambda-testing-convertErrAmount.png)